ibm-cloud-docs/EventStreams/getting_started_cli.md

 ## Step 4.
 Optional: Create a service API key for this instance
 {: #step4_es_api}

 Optionally, you can create a service API key.
-The valid ROLE_NAMEs are: Manager, Writer, and Reader.
-Their permissions are described in [Managing access to your {{site.data.keyword.messagehub}} resources ](/docs/EventStreams?topic=EventStreams-security#security).
+The valid `ROLE_NAME`s are Manager, Writer, and Reader.
+Their permissions are described in [Managing access to your {{site.data.keyword.messagehub}} resources](/docs/EventStreams?topic=EventStreams-security#security).

 * To create an API key from the {{site.data.keyword.Bluemix_notm}} console, enter the Service credentials from the instance page, and click **New Credentials**.